andregregory45/active-directory/README.md

 </p>
 <p>
 <b>Important: To ensure consistent connectivity and name resolution, DC-1 is configured with a static private IP address.
 If DC-1's IP address changes (DHCP lease renewal), Client-1 will lose its ability to authenticate and resolve domain resources.</b>

+To confirm that Client-1 is using DC-1 as the DNS server, The "ping" command will be used to test connectivity.
 </p>
 <br />